26QS Subject Rankings

 On Campus

-The UTS Bachelor of Nursing course prepares students for the exciting and challenging role of the Registered Nurse.
-This course is comprised of a comprehensive range of theoretical and clinical nursing subjects that together provide the knowledge, skills and professional values graduates require to provide safe, effective and compassionate nursing care.
-Our graduates are well prepared for clinical practice and are highly sought after for employment in a wide range of healthcare settings across Australian and internationally.
+UTS Bachelor of Nursing prepares you for the exciting and challenging role of the Registered Nurse.
+This course offers you a comprehensive range of theoretical and clinical nursing subjects that together provide the knowledge, skills and professional values graduates require to provide safe, effective and compassionate nursing care.
+You will be well prepared for clinical practice and highly sought after for employment in a wide range of healthcare settings across Australia and internationally.

 By focusing on the high-level conceptual thinking and problem-solving practices that lead to the development of innovative, creative and entrepreneurial outcomes, students of the combined degree also gain leading edge capabilities that are highly valued in the globalised world, including dealing with critical and creative thinking, invention, complexity, innovation, future scenario building and entrepreneurship, and the ability to work on their own across disciplines.
 These creative intelligence competencies enable graduates to navigate in a rapidly changing world.